Yijia-Chen/Yijia-Chen.github.io/content/projects/index.md

 ---
 date: 2021-10-23T11:44:59-07:00
-tags: ["software","biology"]
+tags: ["software", "biology"]
 summary: "A pedagogical exercise in web development"
 # draft: true
 ---

-*"Unless you are struggling with finding an answer, there is a guarantee you won’t find it.
-Your contribution will be minimal."* -- Wangari Maathai
+_"Unless you are struggling with finding an answer, there is a guarantee you won’t find it.
+Your contribution will be minimal."_ -- Wangari Maathai

 ### Current

 - Automated optimization in adaptive DBS for Parkinson's, Gallant Lab.
 Work in progress.
 - ZK proofs, DeFi stablecoin bridges, and lots of smart contracts.
 Building things.
+Check out my [ZKP presentation](../ZKP.pdf).

 ### Past